You are currently viewing Get Organized for Your Health

 • Clean out the junky snacks from your desk and replace them with healthier options like trail mix or dried fruit.

 • Make a list and stick to it.
-Impulse buys can often be prevented by making sure you eat before hitting the grocery store.
-This may lower your grocery bill too!
+Impulse buys can often be prevented by eating before hitting the grocery store.
+This may lower your grocery bill, too!

-• If you shouldn’t eat it, don’t buy it.
+• Then, if you shouldn’t eat it, don’t buy it.
 Instead, make it easy on yourself.
 Keep the food that will tempt you away from your health goals out of the house.

 Leave a Reply